JRC1995/Abstractive-Summarization/README.md

 Next the <b>attention function</b> is called, to compute the G score by scoring the encoder hidden states in term of current decoder hidden step.

-The context vector is created by the weight (weighted in terms of G scores) summation of hidden states in the local attention window.
+The context vector is created by the weighted (weighted in terms of G scores) summation of hidden states in the local attention window.

 I used the formulas mentioned here: https://nlp.stanford.edu/pubs/emnlp15_attn.pdf

-to calculate the first actual (not the <SOS> one) y (output) from the context vector and decoder hidden state.
+to calculate the probability distribution for the first output token from the context vector and decoder hidden state.

-Note: y is of the same size as the no. of vocabs in vocab_limit.
-Y is supposed to be a probability distribution.
-The value of index i of Y denotes the probability for Y to be the word that is located in the index i of vacab_limit.
+The word vector represention of the output token - the word with maximum the predicted probability in the recently calculated probability distribution, is used as the decoder input token.
+The output decoder hidden state from that current decoder input token, and the hidden state, is used again in the next loop to calculate the probability distribution of the next output token and so on.

-('beam search' is another approach to look into, for not predicting simply the next word, but the next k words.)
+('beam search' is another approach to look into at this part)

-This y will be the input for the <b>decoder LSTM</b>.
-In the context of this y and the current decoder hidden state, the RNN produces the next decoder hidden state.
-And, the loop continues for 'output_len' no. of iterations.
+The loop continues for 'output_len' no. of iterations.

 Since I will be training sample to sample, I can dynamically send the output length of the current sample, and the decoder loops for the given 'output length' times.

-NOTE: I am saving y without softmax in the tensorarray output.
-Why?
-Because I will be using tensorflow cost functions that requires the logits to be without softmax (the function will internally apply Softmax).
+NOTE: I am saving only the (non-softmaxed) probability distributions for prediction.

 ```python